mathcom-js/reservation-site/README.md

 2. Check that api with session always contains a user
 3. Edit shop information
 4. Fix a review delete bug
-5. Show average score and the number of hearts at index
-6. Delete old reservations
+5. Delete old reservations
-7. Make shop accepts only one person at the same time.
+6. Make shop accepts only one person at the same time.
-8. Make user reserve only one shop at the same time.
+7. Make user reserve only one shop at the same time.
-9. Check validity of reservation time
+8. Check validity of reservation time
-10. Naver OAuth
+9. Naver OAuth
-11. Planetscale Deployment
+10. Planetscale Deployment
-12. Vercel Deployment
+11. Vercel Deployment

 ## PATCH NOTE